Understanding ACH Return Codes

 Suggestion: First, suspend any recurring payments for this bank account to prevent additional returned transactions.
 Next, contact the customer and resolve any issues with the cancelled transaction.
 Then, ask the customer to provide a different bank account.
-However, the customer can call their bank to remove blocks on transactions if the same bank account will be debited.
+However, the customer can call their bank requesting for the block removal of the transactions if the same bank account will be debited.

 ACH Return Code R08 – Payment Stopped

 Description: The Receiver placed a stop payment order on a debit Entry.

 Suggestion: First, contact the customer to resolve any issues causing this stopped transaction.
 Then, re-enter the returned transaction with proper authorization from the customer.

 ACH Return Code R09 – Uncollected Funds

 Description: A sufficient ledger balance exists to satisfy the transaction’s dollar amount.
 In this case, the available balance is below the debit Entry’s dollar value.